cakama3a/GPDL/README.md

 ## ⚠️WARNING:
-The author cannot guarantee that the gamepad will not malfunction, so do all tests at your own risk!
+1. The author cannot guarantee that the gamepad will not malfunction, so do all tests at your own risk!
+2. The joystick testing mode is still experimental and may require additional resistors on the contacts depending on the stick voltage

 **LINKS:**
 Donate: https://ko-fi.com/gamepadla